atlaspak/FundaSorterApi/README.md

 ## Other features
 ### CacheConnection
-This file contains connection details and a connector to the Redis database
+This file contains connection details and a connector to the Redis database.

 ***Note: In a real-life scenario configuration should be retrieved from configuration files and controllers should access this via dependency injection.***